castorfou/guillaume_blog_old/_posts/2021-02-19-Deep Reinforcement Learning Course by Thomas Simonini.md

-## (2/19/21) - [Step 1](https://thomassimonini.medium.com/an-introduction-to-deep-reinforcement-learning-17a565999c0c) - An Introduction to Deep Reinforcement Learning?
+## (2/19/21) - [Chapter 1](https://thomassimonini.medium.com/an-introduction-to-deep-reinforcement-learning-17a565999c0c) - An Introduction to Deep Reinforcement Learning?

 Previous version from [2018: What is Deep Reinforcement Learning?](https://medium.freecodecamp.org/an-introduction-to-reinforcement-learning-4339519de419) is quite interesting.
 With 3 parts: